WuLabMDA/I-SABR/README.md

 ![ISABRSelect](./Assests/Fig_1.jpg)

 ## Key Features
-- **Radiomics and Clinical Integration**: Combines 43 radiomic and 8 clinical predictors for precise patient stratification.
+- **Radiomics and Clinical Integration**: Combines 43 radiomic and 8 clinical predictors for precise treatment effect estimation.
 - **Counterfactual Reasoning**: Models treatment effects between SABR and I-SABR using individualized treatment effect (ITE) scores.
 - **Robust Feature Selection**: Implements swarm intelligence (grey wolf optimizer) and cross-validation to identify predictive features.
-- **External Validation**: Validated using data from the I-SABR randomized trial and STARS trial for generalizability.
+- **External Validation**: Validated using data from STARS trial for generalizability.
 - **Interpretability**: SHAP-based analysis quantifies the influence of clinical and radiomic predictors.

 This repository holds the code for the I-SABR-SELECT framework, as described in [XXXXX].